daolicloud/daolinet-openstack/README.md

 Top-Level Features
 ------------------
-* Lightweight and highly efficient virtualization of the network resource on X86 servers, just like Docker's lightweight and highly efficient partition of the CPU resource on X86 servers.
+* Lightweight and highly efficient virtualization of network resource on X86 servers, just like Docker's lightweight and highly efficient partition of CPU resource on X86 servers.

 * Docker containers are connected to form VPCs (Virtual Private Clouds) and security groups without any pre-configuration of the participating Docker hosts.
 Any Docker host has no knowledge of containers in other Docker hosts.
 Thus scale-out deployment of Docker hosts has a plug-and-play "for dummies" simplicity.

-* Overlay network of containers is constructed without using packet encapsulation technologies such as VLAN, VXLAN, GRE, etc. This unique feature of DaoliNet not only greatly saves server resource, just as Docker saves server resource without using hypervisors, but also more importantly simplifies cloud management: an overlay network of containers can be constructed in user-mode and hot-plug manner, can span over different Docker hosts, datacenters, or even behind different firewalls, irrespective of locations of the containers.
+* Overlay network of containers is constructed without using packet encapsulation such as VLAN, VXLAN, GRE, etc. This unique feature of DaoliNet not only greatly saves server resource, just as Docker saves server resource without using hypervisors, but also more importantly simplifies cloud management: an overlay network of containers can be constructed in hot-plug manner, and can span over different Docker hosts, datacenters, or even behind different firewalls, irrespective of locations of the containers.

 * Pure software implementation, with high availability distribution over any underlying physical network, and plug-and-play easy adding servers to the resource pool.

 **More in our website**:  http://www.daolicloud.com

 ![](http://www.daolicloud.com/static/topology.png)